It is often described as the Jewish day of rest, which is true but incomplete.

 That second point matters.

-Shabbat is not simply inactivity.
+Shabbat is more than inactivity.
 It is a structured refusal to let production become the whole story of human life.
+That is also why Shabbat keeps sending readers toward connected practices such as Kiddush and the interpretive framework described in What Is the Oral Law?.

 The day runs from Friday evening to Saturday night